demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 Here in the `parseRecordField` function, we are partially applying the first argument (an implementation of `IWriteMemberVisitor<'RecordType,'T>` type) and return `'T`.
 The [Object expression](https://fsharpforfunandprofit.com/posts/object-expressions/) which implements the `IWriteMemberVisitor` interface defines the `'T` type as `string` and hence the `parseRecordField` returns `string` in this case.

 The `Visit` method of the `IWriteMemberVisitor` takes care of figuring out the `FieldType` of the given shape for us.
-So, inside the `Visit` method we can call the `parsePrimitive` function with the provided `FieldType` and return the result as `string`.
+So, inside the `Visit` method, we can call the `parsePrimitive` function with the provided `FieldType` and return the result as a `string`.

 Now if we try `parseRecord` in fsharp interactive, we will get the following output.